mongodb/leafygreen-ui/README.md

 yarn changeset bump
 ```

-Make sure changes made from this command are merged back into master before releasing.
+4. Make sure changes made from this command are merged back into master before releasing.

-4. Publish all packages to NPM using Changesets, this can be done from master.
+5. Publish all packages to NPM using changesets.
+This can be done from master.

 ```
 yarn release
 ```

-5. Push the tags from the release up to Github.
+6. Push the tags from the release up to Github.

 ```
 git push --follow-tags